 You may choose to accept or decline the Federal Direct Unsubsidized Loan on the dropdown menu.
 Select "Accept" and then click the "Submit Decision" button to accept the full loan offer.
 If you only plan to accept a partial amount of the loan, manually enter the desired amount in the corresponding text box and choose "Accept".
 The accepted amount will be split evenly between the terms listed.

-Making Changes to your Federal Direct Unsubsidized Loan: All subsequent changes (increase, decrease, or decline) must be submitted to the Office of Financial Aid by completing a Federal Aid Change Form specific to the year that you are making changes.
+Making Changes to your Federal Direct Unsubsidized Loan: All subsequent changes (increase, decrease, or decline) must be submitted to the Office of Financial Aid by completing a specific to the year that you are making changes.

-STEP 2: Complete the Entrance Counseling at studentloans.gov.
+STEP 2: Complete the Entrance Counseling at studentaid.gov.
 Students who have borrowed federal loans at TC in a previous aid year can skip this step.

 Only one entrance counseling session is required for both the Federal Direct Unsubsidized and Graduate PLUS Loans.
 The completed requirement will automatically renew from year to year and does not need to be repeated.
 When you submit the completed counseling session, be sure to enter TC's School Code (G03979).
-View the navigation bar on the main studentloans.gov page to find the link for entrance counseling.
-It will appear as "Complete Loan Counseling."
+View the navigation bar on the website to find the link for entrance counseling under "Complete Aid Process".
+It will appear as "Complete Entrance Counseling".

 STEP 3: Complete the Electronic Master Promissory Note (E-MPN) listed as "Subsidized/Unsubdized MPN" for the Federal Direct Unsubsidized Loan.
 Previous student borrowers within the last 10 years at TC can skip this step and this requirement will automatically be linked after accepting this loan offer in the corresponding aid year.